(vol.

 PIRATE FEST II

 Tip Tam Camping Resort, Jackson, was the site for this year's Pirate Fest.
 Gucci and Debbie were the outstanding hosts for event (assist to Kevin).
 The all-day affair brought 40 friends and family together for a day of eating, drinking and gambling.
-A giant inflatable skull greeted Pirates as they entered the campground —
+A giant inflatable skull greeted Pirates as they entered the campground — that is until it began rolling down the street.
+Fortunately a neighbor called and the giant mascot was successfully retrieved.

 [ pirate fest II gallery / click here! ]